-All the investors other than Anchor Investors are required to bid through ASBA Mode.
+All the investors other than Anchor Investors were required to bid through ASBA Mode.
 Anchor Investors are requested to note the following:

-Our Company in consultation with the Book Running Lead Manager, in its absolute discretion, will decide the list of Anchor Investors to whom the CAN will be sent, pursuant to which the details of the Equity Shares allocated to them in their respective names will be notified to such Anchor Investors.
+Our Company in consultation with the Book Running Lead Manager, in its absolute discretion, decided the list of Anchor Investors to whom the CAN was sent, pursuant to which the details of the Equity Shares allocated to them in their respective names will be notified to such Anchor Investors.

 - a) For Anchor Investors, the payment instruments for payment into the Escrow Account should be drawn in favour of: a.
-In case of resident Anchor Investors: "[●] Anchor Account- R" - b) In case of Non-Resident Anchor Investors: "[•] Anchor Account- NR" - c) Anchor Investors should note that the escrow mechanism is not prescribed by SEBI and has been established as an arrangement between our Company, the Syndicate, the Escrow Collection Bank and the Registrar to the Issue to facilitate collections from the Anchor Investors.
+In case of resident Anchor Investors: "Maxposure Limited-IPO" Anchor Account- R" - b) In case of Non-Resident Anchor Investors: "Maxposure Limited-IPO" Anchor Account- NR" - c) Anchor Investors should note that the escrow mechanism is not prescribed by SEBI and has been established as an arrangement between our Company, the Syndicate, the Escrow Collection Bank and the Registrar to the Issue to facilitate collections from the Anchor Investors.